GluuFederation/docs-gg-prod/docs/source/index.md

 - Introspect bearer access tokens
 - Validate the signature of JWT access tokens
 - A GUI to simplify ongoing administration
-- Support for Kong plugins to enable rate limiting, logging, and many other capabilities.
+- Support for Kong plugins to enable rate limiting, logging, and many other capabilities

 ## Access Control